 Please share this information with your friends, family, and neighbors to help us spread the word!
 Feel free to share this page through social media or email!

-What is the policy now?
+What is the current ordinance?

 The City of Holland Housing Ordinance is currently designed “to assure equal opportunity to all persons to live in adequate housing facilities, regardless of religion, race, color, national origin, age, sex, marital status or source of income and to that end to prohibit discrimination in housing.”